cloudfoundry/stratos/deploy/kubernetes/README.md

 See [Storage Class documentation] ( https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) for more insformation.

-### Deploying Stratos UI with your own TLS certificates
+### Deploying Stratos with your own TLS certificates

 By default the console will generate self-signed certificates for demo purposes.
 To configure Stratos UI to use your provided TLS certificates set the `consoleCert` and `consoleCertKey` overrides.